alinahid477/tkgonazure/README.md

 ***Using this boostrapped docker when you get shell access you can use it to create workload clusters using tanzu cli OR tkgworkloadwizard on azure***

-## Workload creation Wizard:
+## Workload Wizard:

 There are 2 ways to use the wizard:
-- the `-f` flag: Create your own configfile and supply the location here. (as per documented here: https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.3/vmware-tanzu-kubernetes-grid-13/GUID-tanzu-k8s-clusters-azure.html).
+- the `-f` flag: (`~/binaries/tkgworkloadwizard.sh -f /path/to/configfile`):
+    - Create your own configfile and supply the location here. (documentation to create config file here: https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.3/vmware-tanzu-kubernetes-grid-13/GUID-tanzu-k8s-clusters-azure.html).
 You can add an additional parameter called `TMC_ATTACH_URL` in the config file for attaching the cluster to tmc.
 The `tmc attach` is a special addition to this docker.
-- the `-n` flag: This will instruct the wizard to go into a wizard/guided mode and generate the config file and install the k8s cluster with user input and prompts.

-***For intermidiate level users tkgworkloadwizard -n is highly recommended.***
+- the `-n` flag: (`~/binaries/tkgworkloadwizard.sh -n mycluster1` -- **Recommended Approach**)
+    - This will instruct to go into a wizard/guided mode and generate the config file and install the k8s cluster with user input and prompts.
+For intermidiate usecases tkgworkloadwizard -n is highly recommended.

-Once you get shell access to the docker container, follow the below steps

-- run `tanzu kubernetes-release get` to get the Tanzu Kubernetes Release Version (eg: v1.20.4---vmware.3-tkg.1) and record a compatible=true and upgradable=true version.
-Fill the value in .env file for `TKR_VERSION` field.
-Also adjust the `TKG_PLAN` according to the TKR you pick.
-- Exit the docker (`exit`) and enter again by running `docker run -it --rm --net=host -v ${PWD}:/root/ -v /var/run/docker.sock:/var/run/docker.sock --name tkgonazure tkgonazure /bin/bash`.
-This is to reload the new value in environment variable context.
-- `~/binaries/tkgworkloadwizard.sh -n name-of-workload-k8s-cluster`
-- The wizard will handle most of the config generation based on the config from management cluster (eg: Azure login, subscriptions etc)
+What the wizard will do:
-- The wizard will also prompt for the below configurations:
+- The wizard will prompt for the below configurations:
     - CLUSTER_NAME (The wizard will auto populate from the -n paramater)
     - CLUSTER_PLAN (The wizard will prompt based on the value of management-cluster.
 This is optional.
 The wizard will have default value based on the management cluster provisioned.
 But feel free to change.
 For `CLUSTER_PLAN: prod` it is 3 control plane nodes and 3 worker nodes.
 For `CLUSTER_PLAN: dev` it is 1 control plane node and 1 worker node.)
     - AZURE_CONTROL_PLANE_MACHINE_TYPE: (The will have default value matched to management-cluster.
 But you can overwrite it by typing a new value (eg: Standard_B2s). ***Minimum vCPU requirement is: 2***.
 Check the machine types here: https://docs.microsoft.com/en-us/azure/virtual-machines/sizes)